Step 1. Get the Best New Car Price

 Although TrueCar has thousands of participating dealers, not every single one is currently using their service, so you're going to have to contact the remaining ones the old fashioned way.

 Start with the dealerships closest to you and work your way out.
 I recommend calling all dealerships within 200 miles.
-If the list is extremely long, then call only the dealers that have a large inventory of vehicles (see the Cars.com video above).
+If the list is extremely long, then call only the dealers that have a large inventory of vehicles.

 All you need to do is call and ask for the internet sales manager.
 These salespeople typically do not work on commission and will usually offer the best deals.
 If the dealership doesn't have an internet manager, ask for the fleet manager instead.

-The goal of each call is to get the internet manager's email and let them know you will be sending them a bid proposal (I provided you with an email template below).
+The goal of each call is to get the internet manager to email you their best price or lease quote on the model you want.
+You want to get the process going via email because there's going to be some back and forth and you don't want to be playing phone tag.
 The calls should be quick and easy, and don't try to get pricing over the phone, you'll just end up playing a lot of phone tag.
 Here's how an ideal conversation will go:

+So the goal is to open communication with someone at the dealer, give them the vehicle you're interested in, and ask them to give you an out-the-door price via email or text.
 That's all there is to it.
-Most will give you their email address without any fuss.
-Every so often, you'll get one that will try to ask you questions or get you to come down to the dealership.
-Just tell them you're short on time and you will outline everything through email.
+Most will abide with this without any fuss.
+Every so often, you'll get one that will try to ask you unrelated questions or get you to come down to the dealership.
+Just tell them you're short on time and you just want everything done through email and phone.
 Make sure you jot down the following for each dealership you contact:

 It's best if you keep track of everything on a spreadsheet, or use index cards - one for each dealership.
-Otherwise, it can get confusing pretty quickly with all the different prices, vehicle options, colors, and other details to keep track of .
+Otherwise, it can get confusing pretty quickly with all the different prices, vehicle options, colors, and other details to keep track of, plus all the back and forth on pricing.

 When calling the majority of dealerships, there's no need to be anxious or nervous.
 From my experience, most internet managers will not try to use high-pressure sales tactics.
 For the most part, they're professional and realize you're an informed consumer.
 However, just so you're prepared, here are some obstacles that might come up: